 To ensure correct dosage bodyweight should be determined as accurately as possible to avoid underdosing.
 For multiple vial entry, an aspirating needle or multi-dose syringe is recommended to avoid excessive broaching of the stopper.

-The cap may be safely punctured up to 25 times in 100 ml-vials and 50 times in 250-ml vials.
+The cap may be safely punctured up to 25 times.

-4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary and brief decrease in feed intake.
-Mild myocardial degeneration has been observed in cattle receiving five to six times the recommended dose.
+4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary